 - driving whilst over the limit?

-Atlas – who offer a specialist service to young people aged 25 and under who have a problem with alcohol or drug use, or who are worried about someone else’s alcohol or drug use.
-Atlas is part of a wider adult service called Lifeline – see here for more information.
+York Drug and Alcohol Service offer a specialist service to young people aged 25 and under who have a problem with alcohol or drug use, or who are worried about someone else’s alcohol or drug use.
+They also offer services to adults.

 Alcoholics Anonymous – who offer support at regular meetings and run a national helpline.
 You can call them or search online for times of their local meetings (most evenings).